How To Make A Profitable Laundromat In Florida

 Low Labor Cost

 Since laundromats are self-service the number of staff needed is extremely low.
-The savings on labor is extremely unique to this business and is a big money saver.
+The savings on labor is extremely unique to this business and is a big money saver, which is why many people are interesting in buying a laundromat.
 Most laundromats function perfectly with just one staff member at a time.
 This staff member can also function as an in-house laundry service member.
 This is a common option given by most laundromats where people can bring their clothes and have them washed, dried, and folded by a staff member for an additional fee.

 Revenue Generation Ideas